Science & Mechanism

 Medical Disclaimer

 This article is for educational purposes only and does not constitute medical advice.
 Retatrutide is an investigational drug not yet approved by the FDA.
-Neuroscience mechanisms are based on GLP-1 receptor pharmacology research.
-Clinical data referenced is from Phase 2 trials (Jastreboff et al., NEJM 2023).
-Consult with a licensed healthcare provider for personalized medical advice.
+Appetite effects discussed are based on receptor pharmacology and preliminary data (Jastreboff et al., NEJM 2023).
+Individual appetite responses vary.
+Consult with a licensed healthcare provider for personalized treatment recommendations.

 Get Started Today